Paniccure.com is the website for Triumph Over Panic® – TOP® for short – which provides:

 Roger Tilton, PhD is the Director of the Cognitive Therapy Center of Riverside, located in Southern California.
 Dr. Tilton is the author of "Using Cognitive-Behavioral Therapy to Overcome Panic Attacks".

-Unless otherwise noted, all other content appearing on paniccure.com has been authored by Neal Sideman.
+Unless otherwise noted, all other text and audio content appearing on paniccure.com has been authored by Neal Sideman.

 In 2001 and 2002, Neal’s personal story was featured on the Discovery Health Channel in "Fires of the Mind: Circuits of Fear."
 See this page: Neal's Story on the Discovery Health Channel